-IGTV is an exciting platform for longer video content on social media, allowing users to upload any video content between 1 and 15 minutes long directly to new, highly interested audiences.
-It's a great way to show more robust video content to a large social base, and can reach millions of users who wouldn't be able see your content in their timeline.
+IGTV is a great way to show more robust video content to a large social base, and can reach millions of users who wouldn't be able see your content in their timeline.

 Instagram recommends the dimensions 1240 x 1920 for the IGTV thumbnail.
 To design a custom image with the correct size, use this free IGTV thumbnail template to design, resize, and download the JPEG for Instagram.